ManageIQ/manageiq-documentation/_includes/topology_widget.md

   - Hovering over any individual graph element will display a summary of details for the individual element.

-  - Double-click the entities in the graph to navigate to their summary pages.
+  - Double-click the entities in the graph to browse to their summary pages.

   - It is possible to drag elements to reposition the graph.